 For best results, the shirt should be a natural fibre (cotton, linen, silk etc).
 The more synthetic fibres there are in it (viscose, polyester etc) the harder it will be for the fabric to take the dye.
-100% synthetic items are pretty much impossible to dye successfully at home, but natural fabrics are easy.posted about 4 years ago
+100% synthetic items are pretty much impossible to dye successfully at home, but natural fabrics are easy.posted over 4 years ago

 RIT dye. you may have to add salt or detergent, but it’ll tell you on the directions.posted over 4 years ago